5 june, World Environment Day

 What is this year's theme?

 World Environment Day is celebrated worldwide with different events and activities.
-Through social media, you can participate by following and using the hashtag #BeatPlasticPollution.
+Through social media, you can participate by following and using the hashtag #GenerationRestoration.

-In 2023, the hosts of World Environment Day are Ivory Coast, supported by the United Nations Environment Programme (UNEP).
+In 2024, the host country for World Environment Day is Saudi Arabia, supported by the United Nations Environment Programme (UNEP).